-The above loans received by the Company from a government entity carries a fixed special commission rate that is significantly lower than currently prevailing market rate.
-This loan provided to the Company carries a number of conditions, one of which is that equivalent loans should be disbursed to specific types/sectors of customers at discounted rates.
-The benefit on these loans amounting to SR 2.79 million (unaudited) [31 December 2019: SR 9.22 million (audited)] million being the impact of "lower than market value" loan obtained by the Company was identified and accounted for as "government grant" initially and was recorded as deferred income and classified within "accounts payable and accruals".
-Such benefit is recognised in interim condensed statement of comprehensive income on meeting the conditions attached to the grant.
+The above borrowings received by the Company from a government entity carry fixed special commission rates that are significantly lower than then prevailing market rates.
+They also carry a number of conditions, one of which is that equivalent loans should be disbursed to specific types/sectors of customers at reduced rates.
+The initially recorded benefit on these loans amounting to SR 7.5 million (unaudited) [31 December 2019: SR 9.2 million (audited)] million being the impact of "lower than market value" loan obtained by the Company was identified and accounted for as "government grant".
+Such benefits are recognised in interim condensed statement of comprehensive income on meeting the conditions attached to the grant.